cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/newrelic/index.html.md

 ## <a id='sample-app'></a>Sample Applications ##

+[This rails app](https://github.com/cloudfoundry-samples/rails_sample_app/tree/newrelic) already has the newrelic agent included in the Gemfile, as well as our modified configuration file in config/newrelic.yml.
+We've even configured manifest.yml to create and bind to a New Relic service instance.
+All you need to do is clone and push!

 <pre class="terminal">
 $ git clone -b newrelic git@github.com:cloudfoundry-samples/rails_sample_app.git
 $ cd rails_sample_app
 $ cf push
 </pre>

-This rails app already has the newrelic agent included in the Gemfile, as well as the modified configuration file in config/newrelic.yml.
-We've even configured manifest.yml to create and bind to a New Relic service instance.
-All you need to do is clone and push!

 ## <a id='support'></a>Support ##